3 Ecolodges in 11 Days from $1890 p.p.

 After arrival at Ngurah Rai International airport in Bali, you will be picked up by our staff who will transport you to The Udayana Kingfisher Eco Lodge, Bali – welcome and briefing on the tour by one of our senior staff.
 Depending on arrival time birders will be offered a bird walk either in the gardens of the Lodge or at the Nusa Dua Settling Ponds, a great place to view water birds.

-Bali – Borneo via Java.
-At apngkalan Bun you will be met by your guide and taken to the port of Kumai, then by river boat (klotok) two hours to the Rimba Lodge.
-If flight times are suitable arrival at midday will be organised After check in, you will have lunch and then proceed to The Tandjung Harapan feeding Station to see your first Orangutans You may see wild orangutans on the river on the way from Kumai).
+After an early breakfast, you will proceed to Pangkalan Bun, Borneo via Java.
+You will be met by your guide and taken to the port of Kumai, then by river boat (klotok) two hours to the Rimba Lodge.
+If flight times are suitable arrival at midday will be organized After check in, you will have lunch and then proceed to The Tandjung Harapan feeding Station to see your first Orangutans You may see wild orangutans on the river on the way from Kumai.
 Then in the evening you will be taken to see Proboscis Monkeys on the river and perhaps wild Orangutans can be viewed along the river edge.
-Back to the Lodge for dinner and to enjoy the local Long Tailed Macques.
-Often Buffy Fish and Scops Owls can be heard in the Lodge grounds; sometimes also a troop pf Proboscis monkeys roosts for the night in the trees above the lodge.
+Back to the Lodge for dinner and to enjoy the local lodge Long Tailed Macques.
+Often Buffy Fish and Scops Owls can be heard in the Lodge grounds; sometimes also a troop of Proboscis monkeys roosts for the night in the trees above the lodge.

-A very early bird walk (up at 0500) at Pesalat.
-This is a reforestation site supported by FRIENDS OF THE NATIONAL PARKS (www.fnpf.org) and has some great birding especially Flower peckers and Sunbirds.
-Also at this unique location, you can plant your own tree and leave something behind showing your visit.
-Back to the Lodge for a late breakfast and then of to Kumai for a City Tour of Pangkalan Bun (the main town of the Regency) viewing the Sultans Palace, a Dayak river settlement and other key features of the town.
+An early start for a bird walk at Pesalat, a reforestation site supported by FRIENDS OF THE NATIONAL PARKS It has some great birding especially Flower peckers and Sun birds.
+Also at this unique location, you can plant your own tree and leave something behind showing your visit. after a good walk, back to the Lodge for a late breakfast and then of to Kumai for a City Tour of Pangkalan Bun (the main town of the Regency) viewing the Sultans Palace, a Dayak river settlement and other key features of the town.
 You will then catch the evening flight back to Java and on to Bali for a late dinner.

 After breakfast, you will proceed for a full day tour of Bali to show the scenery (the rice terraces and crater area around Mt Batur and Mt Agung), the culture at temples and other places of interest and The Arts Centre at Ubud.
 You will have lunch at Ubud where you can also have time for shopping in the centre of the town.
 Back to the Lodge for dinner and a briefing on the next part of the trip to the Komodo islands in Flores on the other side of The Wallace Line.